vitest-dev/vitest/docs/guide/browser.md

 vitest --browser=chrome --headless
 ```

-In this case, vitest will run in headless mode using the chrome browser.
+In this case, vitest will run in headless mode using the Chrome browser.

 ## Open